-Semester(s): 2 Prerequisite: Algebra I Grade Level(s): 9, 10 Honors Geometry covers all the topics in Geometry, with a more in-depth approach to problem solving.
+Honors Geometry Semester(s): 2 Prerequisite: Algebra I Grade Level(s): 9, 10

+Honors Geometry is comprised of all the Geometry concepts, with a more in-depth approach to problem solving.
 Additional content and rigor demand a faster pace for instruction and learning.